Researching Early Detection of Deterioration in Elderly Residents (EDDIE+)

 Over the last decade there has been a 31% increase in admissions to aged care services in Australia, and today more than 200,000 Australians call a residential aged care (RAC) facility home.
 Many of these residents are frail with escalating comorbidities and the priority for medical care is management rather than cure.
 However, this group are frequent users of hospital services, with admissions being stressful, costly and often unnecessary or preventable.

-The study is a stepped-wedge cluster randomised trial, evaluating a facility-driven hospital avoidance program in twelve Bolton Clarke RAC homes.
-The four core elements of the program include:
+The study was a stepped-wedge cluster randomised trial (read the protocol paper here), evaluating a facility-driven hospital avoidance program in twelve Bolton Clarke RAC homes.
+The four core elements of the program included:

 – Education and training of all nursing and care staff